 Read judges’ feedback on previous entries to the Max Perutz Science Writing Award

 Most of the articles submitted made good attempts at drawing the reader in with attention-grabbing first paragraphs.
-This is important because if you can’t get the reader’s attention in the first place, they won’t continue to read about why your research is important.
+This is important because if you cannot get the reader’s attention in the first place, they won’t continue to read about why your research is important.

 However, some articles failed to keep up with the tone they had introduced in the first paragraph, slipping back into using jargon or the kinds of phrases that you often find in scientific writing: ‘signalling pathways’, ‘receptors’, ‘patient outcomes’ etc. These are not phrases that are used in everyday language, so shouldn’t be used without explanation.